Quest 0 - Terms and Types

 Note

-is already taken out for you.You can try type
+xis already taken out for you.You can try type

-One proof says for any term x : ⊤
+One proof says for any term x : ⊤ give x again.

-The other says it suffices to do the case of tt
+The other says it suffices to do the case of tt,

-for which we just give tt
+for which we just give tt.

 The same”